|

 A We

-groups food preferences vary considerably and providing
+group's food preferences vary considerably and providing

 a "set menu" means that you do not get a choice.

-We feel that part of the overseas experience is eating out
+We feel that part of the overseas

-for all tastes - local, Western, Chinese, Indian, Nepalese,
+inexpensive meals which cater for all tastes - Western,

 Some operators provide all meals

-to be forced into eating set meals, miss out on the pleasure
+set meals, miss out on the pleasure of eating at local restaurants

-of eating at local restaurants and then pay extra as well????
+and then pay extra as well????

 The exception to this is Bhutan -